agrc/gis.utah.gov/src/content/blog/2023-03-13-collaborative-trailheads.md

 ---
-title: 'Trailheads, a Collaborative Approach'
+title: Trailheads, a Collaborative Approach
 author:
   display_name: Greg Bunce
   email: gbunce@utah.gov
-date: 2023-03-13 12:00:00
+date: 2023-03-13T12:00:00.000Z
-categories:
-  - Featured
 tags:
   - data
   - trailheads
   - osm
+category: Uncategorized
 ---

 At UGRC, we serve up datasets from a vast array of sources.
 Some, like municipal boundaries, are created in-house.
 Others are pulled from a single steward, like the land ownership data maintained by SITLA.
 A large part of our work is aggregating datasets from multiple stewards into coherent, state-wide datasets.
 Roads, parcels, and address points all fall into this category.